orcasound/orcanode-monitor/docs/Design.md

 The web service will be deployed as an azurewebsites.net service.
 Periodically, at a frequency that can be configured by an administrator, the service will do the following:

-1. Enumerate the orcanodes listed at https://live.orcasound.net/api/json/feeds and update its internal list of nodes, tracking the “node_name” and “bucket”, for each orcanode.
+1. Enumerate the orcanodes listed at https://live.orcasound.net/api/json/feeds and update the internal list of nodes, tracking the “node_name” and “bucket”, for each orcanode.

-2. For each orcanode:
+2. For each orcanode found in step 1:

    a.
 Query the latest timestamp by fetching “https://{bucket}.s3.amazonaws.com/{node_name}/latest.txt”
       (e.g., https://streaming-orcasound-net.s3.amazonaws.com/rpi_orcasound_lab/latest.txt for the Orcasound